vuejs/v2.vuejs.org/src/v2/cookbook/serverless-blog.md

   this.getPostsByCategory()
 }
 ```
-## Wrap up

-That's it!
-You now have a fully functional serverless blog running in your app.
-We hope this tutorial was helpful and made your development experience with Vue.js even more enjoyable :)

-## Alternative Pattern
+## Alternative Patterns

 An alternative pattern to consider, especially if you prefer writing only in Markdown, is using something like [Nuxtent](https://nuxtent.now.sh/guide/writing#async-components).
 Nuxtent allows you to use `Vue Component` inside of Markdown files.
 This approach would be akin to a static site approach (i.e. Jekyll) where you compose your blog posts in Markdown files.
 Nuxtent adds a nice integration between Vue.js and Markdown allowing you to live in a 100% Vue.js world.

-If you have any questions or feedback, feel free to open a PR or leave a comment in Github.
+## Wrap up

+That's it!
+You now have a fully functional CMS-powered blog running in your app.
+We hope this tutorial was helpful and made your development experience with Vue.js even more enjoyable :)